 Courses delievered by the Centre of Excellence in Sustainable Building Design

-Our courses are delivered by the Centre of Excellence in Sustainable Building Design in collaboration with the Royal Academy of Engineering.
+Our courses are delivered by the Centre of Excellence in Sustainable Building Design, a leading body recognised by the Royal Academy of Engineering.
 This is one of four such centres established at UK universities that jointly form a national network to demonstrate and exchange best practice in teaching and research for the sustainable built environment.

 Teaching and assessment